MrX13415/Startup/README.md

    Download: [Autologon - Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/autologon)

    1. Download and open the tool **Autologon**
-   2. Enter the name of the desired user account
+   2. Enter the name and password of the desired user account
    3. Click on **Enable**

    To disable auto login, run the tool again and Click on **Disable**.